-Enabling the On-hold status
+Enabling and disabling the On-hold status

-To enable the On-hold status
+To enable or disable the On-hold status

 - Click Update field.